Support Vector Machines in R

 2.3.2 Visualizing decision boundaries and margins

 In the previous exercise you built two linear classifiers for a linearly separable dataset, one with cost = 1 and the other cost = 100.
-In this exercise you will visualize the margins for the two classifiers on a single plot.
-The following objects are available for use:

-• The training dataset: trainset.
+The training dataset:

-• The slope and intercept for the cost = 1 classifier is stored in slope_1 and intercept_1.
+The slope and intercept for the

-• The slope and intercept for the cost = 100 classifier is stored in slope_100 and intercept_100.
+The slope and intercept for the

 The ggplot2 library has been preloaded.

-• w_1=w[1]
+w_1=w[1]

 w_2=w[2]